 On June 28, 2018, Hudson Ltd. granted an IPO-award in the form of restricted share units (RSU's) to selected members of management.
 The IPO-award consists of 526,313 RSU's in total.
 One RSU gives the holder the right to receive free of charge one Hudson Ltd. Class A common share.
 At grant date, the fair value of one RSU award represented the market value for one Hudson Ltd. share at that date, i.e. USD 17.39.
-The RSUs were vested on the grant date and will be settled 50% in first quarter 2019 and 50% in first quarter 2020.
-Hudson expects to settle such awards by purchasing Class A common shares in the market or by issuing new shares.
-Hudson recognized the USD 9.2 million expenses related to this award through shareholders' equity as these incentives were provided in connection with the successful listing of Hudson Ltd. As of December 31, 2018, no IPO-award forfeited, therefore 526,313 RSU awards remain outstanding.
+The RSUs were vested on the grant date and settled 50% in first quarter 2019 and 50% in first quarter 2020.
+Hudson settled such awards by purchasing Class A common shares in the market.
+Hudson recognized in 2018 USD 9.2 million expenses related to this award through shareholders' equity as these incentives were provided in connection with the successful listing of Hudson Ltd. During the first quarter 2020 the Company assigned 263,156 shares, so that all outstanding RSU's in relation with the IPO-award have been settled.